gretazella/DRiFT/README.md

 ## Preprocessing

-Emojis are converted to text, usernames, subreddits, urls and emails are replaced with placeholders.
+Emojis are converted to text, usernames, subreddits' mentions, urls and emails are replaced with placeholders.
 Tab and html characters, as well as numbers, extra white space and other characters outside letters from a to z are removed.
 Comments containing "i am a bot" or shorter than three words are also removed.